StephanieAShulman/Python_Pandas/README.md

 - The scores by school spending per student, by school size, and by school type - no change

  ## Summary of Findings
-  While there are likely multiple things that can occur when values are removed from a dataset, the use of NaN preserves the mathematics.
-  Python appears to recognize it as a numerical value.
+- While there are likely multiple things that can occur when values are removed from a dataset, the use of NaN preserves the mathematics.
+Python appears to recognize NaN as a numerical value.
-  Additionally, adjusting the denominator by including 10th through 12th graders only in the calculations preserved the existing scores and percentages as they were already in similar ranges.
+- The removal of approximately one-third of the results from a school would have an enormous impact on totals and percentages if the denominator (full student count) were preserved.
+In this instance, however, the removal of the 9th graders from the count totals at the school level basically preserved existing scores and percentages as they were already in similar ranges.
+Any changes were at at the percentage level and of no consequence to rankings.